kennethreitz/simplemind/README.md

 **Keep it simple, keep it human.**

-This repository contains an AI library designed to simplify your experience with AI APIs in Python.
+Simplemind is AI library designed to simplify your experience with AI APIs in Python.
 Inspired by a "for humans" philosophy, it abstracts away complexity, giving developers an intuitive and human-friendly way to interact with powerful AI capabilities.

 ![simplemind](https://github.com/user-attachments/assets/36df2103-2583-4958-ad5e-19cda7740256)